r00k/microconf-talk/notes.md

       - Here's your first test: double your prices
         - Don't even have to charge new amount, just update pricing page
     - Bad reasons to not raise your prices
+      - You're worried about existing cust. or people seeing diff prices
+        - Easy support issue
       - It hurts your feelings when people say it's too expensive.
+      - Your competitor charges less
+        - FormKeep has a competitor that charges $9.99, none of our customers have heard of them
+          - They're cheap but bad at marketing, so their pricing is irrelevant
       - You don't understand how businesses buy things: https://training.kalzumeus.com/newsletters/archive/saas_pricing The $80 delta makes absolutely no difference to the decisionmaker at the